Difficulty-Controllable Cloze Question Distractor Generation: Methodologies

 Unlike ASDE, in the \textbf{distractor detection and difficulty estimation (DDDE)} task, the model is given a cloze passage with a distractor word inserted into the blank.
-It must detect the distractor and estimate its difficulty level.
-This task encourages the model to align its internal sense of difficulty--derived from the effort of detecting the distractor--with the difficulty annotated in the augmented dataset.

-Training data for the auxiliary tasks is derived from our augmented dataset.
-Specifically, we use the full dataset to train the main task, while the auxiliary tasks are trained on their respective converted subsets.
+This task trains the model to 1) detect the distractor and 2) estimate its difficulty level, thereby aligning its predictions with the difficulty annotated in the augmented dataset.
+Note that the full dataset is used to train the main task, while the auxiliary tasks are trained on their respective converted subsets.
 All tasks are optimized using a standard cross-entropy loss, calculated within the unified seq2seq formulation.